nagi1999a/obsidian-focus-plugin/README.md

 ## Features
 - Focus on a specific heading and its children when clicking on them.
-	- Start from v1.2.0, you can also focus on a specific paragraph by change the setting `Content Behavior` to `Only Focus the Element`.
+    - Start from v1.2.0.
+You can also focus on a specific paragraph by changing the setting `Content Behavior` to `Only Focus the Element`.
-	- Start from v1.2.0, you can focus by clicking the children of a heading.
+    - Start from v1.2.0.
+You can focus by clicking the children of a heading.

 ![](demo.gif)

 ## Usage
-1. The plugin is now available in community plugins list!
+1. The plugin is now available in the community plugins list!
 You can download the plugin directly through Obsidian's `Settings > Community plugins` Tab.
     - You can also install with [BRAT](https://github.com/TfTHacker/obsidian42-brat), with the repository name `nagi1999a/obsidian-focus-plugin`.
 2. Enable the plugin named `Focus and Highlight` in Obsidian's `Settings > Community plugins` Tab.

 Once the plugin is installed and enabled, you can focus on different headings by clicking on any of them.